 “Hospice’ used to be a scary word for us but now it represents safety, friendship, fun and an opportunity to be ourselves while Toby gets the best care and playmates any little boy could ask for.”
 Tim

 We help people live life to the full, even when that life is short

-Our comfortable hospices are here to help prepare and support patients and help them create happy family memories during their days, weeks, months or years together, as well as at the time of death and in bereavement.
-We provide a home from home environment for terminally ill children and young adults in Oxfordshire and surrounding counties.
+Our comfortable hospice is here to help prepare and support patients and help them create happy family memories during their days, weeks, months or years together, as well as at the time of death and in bereavement.
+We provide a home from home environment for terminally ill children in Oxfordshire and the surrounding counties.

 We treat every patient as an individual

-The care we provide for the children and young adults who stay with us is all about supporting them throughout their illness.
-We’re able to provide care in our two Oxford hospices or through outreach nursing, including short-term respite stays, step discharge from hospital, symptom and pain management, and end-of-life care.
+The care we provide for the babies and children who stay with us is all about supporting them throughout their illness.
+We’re able to provide care in our Oxford hospice or through outreach nursing, including short-term respite stays, step discharge from hospital, symptom and pain management, and end-of-life care.
 We also support families at home through our home volunteering scheme.

 We provide free care to those who need it

 The care we offer is free of charge to the families who need it and are eligible.
 We rely on the generosity of the public to keep our doors open, with voluntary donations making up the majority of the £3.6 million every year we need to find to run the hospice service.